launchdarkly/api-client-python/docs/UsersApi.md

 q = 'q_example' # str | Search query. (optional)
 limit = 56 # int | Pagination limit. (optional)
-offset = 56 # int | Specifies the first item to return in the collection. (optional) after = 8.14 # float | A timestamp filter, expressed as a Unix epoch time in milliseconds.
+offset = 56 # int | Specifies the first item to return in the collection. (optional) after = 789 # int | A timestamp filter, expressed as a Unix epoch time in milliseconds.
 All entries returned will have occured after this timestamp. (optional)

 try:
     # Search users in LaunchDarkly based on their last active date, or a search query.
 It should not be used to enumerate all users in LaunchDarkly-- use the List users API resource.